Software-For-Love/documentation/challenges/contentCreation.md

 The SFL Instagram page received hate comments under the post.
 It says, “I chose not to wear an orange shirt today.
 Why wear a colour and demand children to wear a colour?
 There is no need to remind people in these super stressful times that kids died”.
 What is your course of action?

 #### Tools Provided
 Social media toolkit, highlights the colours we use, the fonts we use, the path we’re taking on each platform.
-You can find this kit here[].
+You can find this kit [here](https://github.com/Software-For-Love/documentation/blob/master/best_practises/Software_for_Love_SocialMediaToolkit.pdf).

 ### Submission